(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 Unfortunately, becoming a manager is not the easiest career step.
-Especially for roles like management, most companies only want to hire people with experience already.
+Especially for roles like management, most companies only want to hire people who already have experience.

 How to Become a Manager: Tips for getting noticed and developing yourself into a successful, future manager

-1) Become a manager for the right reasons
+1) Make sure you're becoming a manager for the right reasons (it matters, read on)

 There are a lot of reasons you might want to be a manager, but only some of them are good reasons.
 If you're not careful, you can end up in a job you don't like.
 Consider carefully these reasons, so you make the right decision.